Shaurya0108/Shaurya0108/README.md

 ### HI 👋

-Building physics and game engines with C++, C, and Rust.

-Dev tools with Python and TS.
+Building physics and game engines with C++, C, and Rust and tools with Python and TS.
 <!--
 **Shaurya0108/Shaurya0108** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.